chef/chef/docs/dev/design_documents/resource_file_content_verification.md

 The `verify` attribute of the `file`, `template`, `cookbook_file`, and `remote_file` resources will take a user-provided block or string.
 At converge time, a block will be passed the path to a temporary file holding the proposed content for the file.
-If the block returns `true` the provider will continue to update the file on disk as appropriate.
-If the block returns false, the provider will raise an error.
+If the block returns `true`, the provider will continue to update the file on disk as appropriate.
+If the block returns `false`, the provider will raise an error.

 If a string argument to verify is passed, it will then be executed as a system command.
-If the command's return code indicates success (0 on unix-like system) the provider will continue to update the file on disk as appropriate.
+If the command's return code indicates success -- 0 on unix-like system -- the provider will continue to update the file on disk as appropriate.
 If the command's return code indicates failure, the provider will raise an error.

 The path to the temporary file with the proposed content will be